webcomponents/webcomponents.org/README.md

 ---

-The webcomponents.org site.
+# Publishing elements
+Please refer to the publishing guide on how to [submit elements](https://www.webcomponents.org/publish) & [collections](https://www.webcomponents.org/publish-collection).

+# Publishing articles
+For publishing community content like articles & presentations, see [webcomponents/community](https://github.com/webcomponents/community).

+# Using the webcomponents.org API
+Please read the [documentation and guide](/API.md) on using the API.

+# Contributing

+## Architecture
 It consists of multiple Appengine services and requires gcloud for most development.

-At a high-level, the services are
+At a high-level, the services are:
+- Client, a Polymer web app that provides the user interface and consumes data from Api.
 - Manage, a Python service dealing with ingestion and management of ingested data from Bower, Github and Analysis.
 - Api, a Python service providing a REST api used by Client to access data from Manage.
-- Client, a Polymer web app that provides the user interface and consumes data from Api.
 - Analysis, a node.js service that performs slower analysis on ingested elements, using Bower and Hydrolysis.

+## Installing

-# System-level dependencies
+### System-level dependencies
 The following dependencies are required to develop, test and/or deploy www.webcomponents.org
 - gcloud SDK (https://cloud.google.com/sdk/downloads#versioned) - needed for ALL services
 - node.js (and npm) (https://nodejs.org/en/download/) - needed for ALL services